House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mold on wall_Jezael Melgoza_Unsplash

 Basements are especially susceptible to mold and mildew due to their location and underlying foundation.
-Mold refers to the various types of fungi that commonly grow in or around homes and other building structures.
+Mold refers to various fungi that commonly grow in or around homes and other building structures.

-It grows under certain specific conditions and is known to cause allergic reactions.
-Mold can be especially hazardous depending on the type and extent of its infestation.
-If left untreated, basement mold can spread throughout different areas of your home, so it’s important to identify it and treat it as soon as possible.
-But what are the different types of basement mold? house divider
+It grows under specific conditions and is known to cause allergic reactions.
+Mold can be hazardous depending on the type and extent of its infestation.
+If left untreated, basement mold can spread throughout different areas of your home, so it’s essential to identify it and treat it as soon as possible.
+But what are the types of basement mold? house divider

 The 5 Common Basement Mold Types